WRATH2002/swiggy-clone-website/README.md

 You can checkout my project here - https://hungerr.netlify.app/

+Note - This Website is now not working as Swiggy has changed their API.
+So Go check my latest Swiggy Clone Project called FoodFave.

 Note - Please check it on PC only and use the CORS extension to see live.